 This lack of anonymity means startups can restrict who can buy and sell the tokens (as all investors need to be identified), assuring the owners that their Security Tokens will be held and traded only by validated investors.
 This is important especially if you want to prevent your startup from getting funded by money coming from illegal activities.

-The latter might prove important especially when considering that, unlike utility tokens, security tokens represent ownership of equity, the right to dividends, and all the other rights that business investors enjoy.
+The latter might prove valuable especially when considering that, unlike utility tokens, security tokens represent ownership of equity, the right to dividends, and all the other rights that business investors enjoy.

 Additionally, even though the numbers are much lower for STOs as compared to those achieved by startups during the ICO craze, the market trend seems to favor security token offerings.
 In the past few months, we witnessed several spectacular STOs, such as the $20 million raised by Figure Technologies or the overfunding of TokenMarket in less than 48 hours.
 Since the trend is here to stay, at least for companies that work on offering genuine value to their customers, we might expect much more impressive numbers for some future STOs.